zowe/zowe.github.io/security.md

 * [Solution publishing](#Solution-publishing)

 The topics listed above contain sets of applicable requirements.
 Where appropriate the fulfilment of these requirements may be governed by internal processes and guidance.
-In such cases, a detailed description of the corresponding processes and guidance will be provided in separate documents.
+In such cases, a detailed description of the corresponding processes and guidance is provided in separate documents.

-The main participants in the CVD are:
+The main participants in the CVD related processes are:
 * Zowe Security Workgroup
 * Zowe squads
 * External researchers and reporters

-Each requirement listed under the individual topics may be a responsibility of a single participant or the responsibility may be split between multiple participants as described below.
+Each requirement listed under the individual topics may be a responsibility of a single participant or the responsibilities could be split between multiple participants as described where appropriate.

-    NOTE: Wherever appropriate the policy requirements are mapped to the <a href="https://csrc.nist.gov/publications/detail/sp/800-218/final">NIST SSDF</a> Respond to Vulnerabilities (RV) Best practices and/or to the [Open Source Security Foundation (OpenSSF) Best Practices](https://openssf.org/)(former [Core Infrastructure Iniitative (CII)](https://www.coreinfrastructure.org/)).
+    NOTE: Wherever appropriate the policy requirements are mapped to the NIST SSDF Respond to Vulnerabilities (RV) Best practices - see https://csrc.nist.gov/publications/detail/sp/800-218/final and/or to the Open Source Security Foundation (OpenSSF) Best Practices] - see https://openssf.org/ (former Core Infrastructure Iniitative) - see https://www.coreinfrastructure.org/.
           The mappings are part of this document but are provided as comments and those are not rendered in the markdown viewer.

 ## Security issues identification